KSolutionsSS/dental-navarra_mobileapp/README.md

 Dental Navarra-mobile app
 ======

-Mobile app that patients of Dental Navarra will use to get notifications about their treatments, and promotions.
+Mobile app that patients of Dental Navarra will use to get notifications about their treatments as well as promotions.